felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Overview | Jalia | HubRise
+  title: Overview | Solution | HubRise
-  description: Jalia overview, reasons for connecting it to HubRise and summary of integrated features.
+  description: Solution overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your EPOS and your apps.
 gallery:
-  -
+  - gallery-001.png
 path_override: /
 app_info:
   category: